1j01/jspaint/README.md

   smear it across the canvas *while it animates*!~~
   Update: This was [due to not-to-spec behavior in Chrome.](https://christianheilmann.com/2014/04/16/browser-inconsistencies-animated-gif-and-drawimage/)
   I may reimplement this in the future as I really liked this feature.
-* You can open SVG files (because browsers support SVG).
+* You can open SVG files, though only as a bitmap.
-  It's still a completely raster image editor though.
-  (And you can't choose a size to render the SVG at.
+  (And you can't choose a size for the bitmap when opening an SVG.
 It may open super large, or tiny.)
 * You can crop the image by making a selection while holding <kbd>Ctrl</kbd>
 * Keyboard shortcuts for rotation: <kbd>Ctrl+.</kbd> and <kbd>Ctrl+,</kbd> (<kbd><</kbd> and <kbd>></kbd>)
 * Rotate by any arbitrary angle in **Image > Flip/Rotate**